srid/devour-flake/README.md

 }
 ```

 Use `pkgs.devour-flake` to get a convenient executable that will devour the given flake and spit out the out paths.
+You can then use this in CI to build all outputs of a flake.

 ## Who uses it